RubixML/ML/README.md

 >- M. M. Breunig et al. (2000).
 LOF: Identifying Density-Based Local Outliers.

 ### LODA
-Lightweight Online Detector of Anomalies uses sparse random projection vectors to generate an ensemble of unique one dimensional equi-width histograms able to estimate the probability density of an unknown sample.
-The anomaly score is given by the negative log likelihood whose upper threshold can be set by the user through the *contamination* hyper-parameter.
+Lightweight Online Detector of Anomalies uses sparse random projection vectors to produce an ensemble of unique one dimensional equi-width histograms able to estimate the probability density of an unknown sample.
+The anomaly score is given by the negative log likelihood whose upper threshold can be set by the user.

 ##### Interfaces: Learner, Online, Ranking, Persistable
 ##### Compatibility: Continuous